 We invite researchers, practitioners, and students to submit abstracts for oral contributed talks or posters that align with the workshop's themes.
 The deadline for submission of abstracts is September 15, 2024.
 For submission guidelines and more information, please visit our website.
 For further information, contact Dr. Runhai Ouyang via an email: DCTMD2024@163.com.

-6.Conference Agenda
+Agenda